Schools & Homeschoolers

 Option #2: Self-Guided Tours of Wee Faerie Village

-You can also tour Wee Faerie Village on your own with your class and chaperones using the village map.
-And thanks to a grant, students 12 and under are admitted free to see the Wee Faerie Village.
-For this outside-only option, adults are charged $5.
-A pre-visit packet will be sent in advance of your date.
+You can also self-tour Wee Faerie Village on your own with your class of 10 or more and chaperones using the village map.
+For this outside-only option, adults are charged $7.

 Our current Field Trips features these three student-centered learning activities